sseiber/hapi-sample-template/README.md

-# HAPI micro-service template
+# HAPI micro-service template for IoT Central

 ## Summary
 This is basic HAPI micro-service to be used as a starting place for a micro-service project.
+This branch includes startup code for an IoT Central device or gateway project.
 As a convenience it includes the following package/frameworks:
 * TypeScript
 * spryly
   * TypeScript classes and decorations for HapiJS